tosdanoye/fastapi-keycloak-jwt/README.md

 * http://localhost:8090/api/v1/admin/service - can be invoked by users with the `APP_ADMIN` role (client)
 * http://localhost:8090/api/v1/protected - can be invoked by users with the `USER` role (realm/global)
 * http://localhost:8090/api/v1/protected/service - can be invoked by users with the `APP_USER` role (client)
-* http://localhost:8090/api/v1/protected/{location} - can be invoked by users with the `APP_USER` role and with attribute {location} as path parameter
+* http://localhost:8090/api/v1/protected/{location} - can be invoked by users with the `APP_USER` role and with attribute {location} as path parameter as specified in the scope
 * http://localhost:8090/api/v1/ - can be invoked by users with the `APP_USER` role and with attribute {location} as query parameter (e.g., api/v1/?loc=bergen)

 To access the resources at the protected endpoints using a JWT bearer token, your client needs to obtain an OAuth2 access token from the Keycloak IdP server.